SciBorgs/FTCProjects/project2.md

 ## 2: Installing WPILib

 ### What is WPILib?
 WPILib is the library that we use to code FRC robots.
-After this installation, you will be able to complete more robotics specific future assignments.
+After this installation, you will be able to complete more robotics specific future projects.

 ### Setup
 Follow [this guide](https://docs.wpilib.org/en/latest/docs/zero-to-robot/step-2/wpilib-setup.html) to install the latest version of WPILib on a personal computer.